pkalivas/radiate/docs/gp.md

 With these rules in mind, we can begin to build and evolve graphs.
 The graph typically relies on an underlying `GraphArchitect` to construct a valid graph.
 This architect is a builder pattern that keeps an aggregate of nodes added and their relationships to other nodes.
 Because of the architect's decoupled nature, we can easily create complex graphs, however it is up to the user to ensure that the desired end graph is valid.

-Radiate-gp provides a few basic graph architectures, but it is also possible to construct your own graph through either the built in graph functions or by using the architect.
+Radiate provides a few basic graph architectures, but it is also possible to construct your own graph through either the built in graph functions or by using the architect.
 In most cases building a graph requires a vec of tuples where the first element is the `NodeType` and the second element is a vec of values that the `GraphNode` can take.
 The `NodeType` is either `Input`, `Output`, `Vertex`, or `Edge`.
 The value of the `GraphNode` is picked at random from the vec of it's `NodeType`.

 ??? info "Directed Acyclic Graphs (DAGs)"